rxcle/rxindi-support/v2/api.md

 ## Script Callback

-The `finalizeScript` arguments can be set to the path to a script file.
-This script is ran as the very last step for the given command (e.g. processing).
+The `finalizeScript` argument can be set to the path to a script file.
+This script is run as the very last step for the given command (e.g. processing).

 - It must be written either in ExtendScript (.jsx/.js) or UXP Script (.idjs) format - AppleScript (or Visual Basic) are not supported
 - The path provided here _must_ be an absolute path - relative paths are not supported